 The Family Jewels (1965) starring Jerry Lewis

-The seventh uncle is a career criminal, who is believed to be deceased; that belief is wrong, however, and Uncle Bugsy ineptly tries to kidnap Donna multiple times.
+The seventh uncle is a career criminal.
+He is believed to be deceased; that belief is wrong, however.
+And Uncle Bugsy ineptly tries to kidnap Donna multiple times.
 In addition to playing Willard, Jerry Lewis plays all seven uncles, allowing him to re-use some of his favorite characters.
 The professional photographer uncle, for instance, is the Julius Kelp character from The Nutty Professor.
 Six of the uncles are typical clowns, and each visit (even the eventually successful kidnapping by Uncle Bugsy) is very funny.
 Ironically, the seventh uncle is in clown makeup but is no clown.
 Jerry Lewis portrays here his dramatic acting ability and creates a character that, within moments, the audience despises.
-And he plays a very important part in the final choice, which I have to admit caught me by surprise the first time that I saw it.
+And he plays a very important part in the final choice.
+Which I have to admit caught me by surprise the first time that I saw it.

 It’s an excellent movie, and I recommend it highly.

 Trivia for The Family Jewels (1965) starring Jerry Lewis